Visualizing the Effects of a Changing Distance on Data Using Continuous Embeddings: Methods

 where $\mathcal{D}^{(2)}$ denotes the discrete second order differential operator.
 The parameter $\lambda$ controls how strongly the roughness of the curves is penalized.
-For $\lambda = 0$, we recover the classical cost function of MDS, with the extension that we have $T$ seperate MDS problems, one for each time step.
+For $\lambda = 0$, we recover the classical cost function of MDS, with the extension that we have $T$ separate MDS problems, one for each value of $\alpha$.
 For $\lambda \rightarrow \infty $ the resulting curves are straight lines, independent of the original data.
 The value of $\lambda$ is easy to set by visual inspection.
 It should simply be large enough to result in fairly smooth curves, while keeping the distortion reasonably small.
 A reasonable strategy for setting $\lambda$ automatically is then to maximize $\lambda$, under a constraint on the quality of the embedding.
 This quality can be measured in various ways \citep{Kaski2011,Mokbel2013}.
+The effect of the smoothing parameter $\lambda$ is shown in a supplemenatry material file.